datacraft-dsc/DEPs/0/README.md

 ## Data Asset

-A subtype of Asset that represents a single data object that can be utilised in the data ecosystem.
+An Asset that represents a single data object that can be utilised in the data ecosystem.

 A Data Asset may have any content format, at the discretion of its Publisher.
 However it is recommended that Publishers make use of existing standard data formats (e.g. CSV files) to maximise utility to